ptidejteam/wimp-wiki/docs/backend/node-red.md

 **Input**

-To trigger the calculation of the states at each /api/state
+The calculation of the states are triggered at each [post]/node/currentstates from the Express server to the Node-Red server

 After starting the calculation of the states, the flow gathers them to put them in a message to be sent as a reply. **Since the message is sent once the calculation of the state by each subflow, a 'TimeOut' node should be implemnted to avoid that a subflow of a teacher too slow slows down all the other flows**.